 EHR providers with a lot of a la carte options can drive up the cost of ownership quickly.
 If your provider is charging you for seemingly standard features, training, and support calls, or if your monthly bill fluctuates from month-to-month without a clear reason, weigh your options and consider switching to a new EHR software provider.

-See Uprise in action for a look at a modern, all-inclusive EHR solution designed for the eyecare industry.
+See Uprise in action for a look at an all-inclusive, optometry-specific EHR & PM.